gfk-ba/meteor-mailgun-api/README.md

 * **Array** *[emailObject.tags]* Tags to sent to mailgun
 * **Object** *options* [options={}] The options to use for sending the email
 * **String** *[options.testmode]* Adds mailgun testmode parameter
+* **String** *[options.saveEmailTo]* Specifies the location to save a copy of the html email to.
+Tries to create the directories if they don't exist yet

 ## getEvents([filter={}])